 If the defendant does not pay you, you may ask the court to use a process called execution.
 An execution is an order to the sheriff to seize and sell land and personal property owned by the defendant to satisfy the judgment.
 If you pay the required fee, you may ask the Clerk for an execution as often as you wish during the period the judgment is in effect.

 The North Carolina Constitution provides gives you the right to keep certain land and personal property away from money judgments.
 These are called “exemptions”.
-Therefore, after any money judgments are entered, you must get two forms from the Clerk of Superior Court.
-The first is a “Notice of Rights”, and the second is a “Motion to Claim Exempt Property”.
+Therefore, after you win a money judgments, you still have work to do.
+There are two forms that need to be filed with the Clerk of Superior Court.
+The first form is a “Notice of Rights”, and the second is a “Motion to Claim Exempt Property”.
 You must serve these on the defendant.
 If you do not hear from the defendant after twenty days from the date of service, you may go to the Clerk and have an execution issued.
 If you disagree with the exemptions claimed, you may object and have a district court judge determine which property is exempt from execution.

 You will have to pay a fee to issue the execution and a fee to carry it out.
-Those costs will be added to the judgment to be paid by the defendant.
+The court adds those costs to the judgment.
 If you know of any property that belongs to the defendant, you should give the sheriff a description and indicate where it may be found.
-The sheriff will sell any nonexempt property that can be found and turn the proceeds over to the court.
+The sheriff’s office sells the nonexempt property that it finds and turn the proceeds over to the court.
 The court will then give you the money collected.